cainhill/cainhill.github.io/_posts/2025-11-25-custom-album-covers-in-thumbsup.md

 In my previous post, I shared how I solved the custom video thumbnail challenge in Thumbsup gallery maker.
 Today, I'm tackling another customisation need, album covers.

-## The challenge
+## Challenge

 Thumbsup uses a concept of virtual albums to organise and generate its gallery structure.
 It's a powerful feature that makes browsing large photo collections much more manageable.
 However, my particular use case required something beyond the default behaviour, custom album covers.

 By default, Thumbsup automatically selects the first photo in each album as its cover image.
 This is a sensible default that works well for most scenarios.
-However, for my family photo gallery, I wanted the ability to handpick cover images that best represent each album's content, which is a feature that isn't currently supported.
+However, for my family photo gallery, I wanted to handpick cover images that best represent each album's content, which is a feature that isn't currently supported.

-## Solution
+## Approach

-Rather than using the default behaviour, I developed this approach so I could control the album covers whilst still leveraging Thumbsup's excellent gallery generation.
-Here's my approach:
+This folder structure shows the approach I used to apply custom album covers whilst still leveraging Thumbsup's excellent gallery generation.

+The steps beyond that explain the approach in more detail.

 **My folder structure**
 ```